kesh-khanna/FM_GBMSurv/README.md

 The framework uses YAML configuration files.
 All experiment parameters are specified through these config files.
 This includes the model architecture, model component freezing strategies, training hyperparameters, and preprocessing approaches.

-We attempted to make the configurations matching, but some parameters are model dependent and documented in the two provided base configs.
+We attempted to make the configurations matching, but some parameters are model dependent and documented in the four provided base configs.

 ### Key Configuration Parameters